-The funeral services were held at the M. E. church, Tueeday, at 2 p. m., coninterment was made beside her little ones in the Wassonville cemetery.
+The funeral services were held at the M. E. church, Tuesday, at 2 p. m., conbeing sick, but will thegin this evening ducted by Rev. W. L. Clapp after which interment was made beside her little ones in the Wassonville cemetery.